It’s hard to deny; YouTube presents a major advantage to any brand that’s serious about growth.

 Unlike the meta description tag on a traditional, text-based page, the YouTube description gives you more space to provide that information.

 I recommend you try to include your primary keyword in the first sentence or the first few lines, if possible.
-Also, provide a URL to a page you’d like a person to visit after watching the video (more on that later).
+Also, provide a URL to a page you’d like a person to visit after watching the video, whether it be a blog post or product page (more on that later).

 For example, here’s the description of the video I used as an example above.